Aw3someT3am/UniPath/README.md

 - [X] be able to tell if they missed a deadline.
 - [X] Implement calendar functionality (showing favorite college deadlines)
 - [X] Fix view for search list of colleges (some colleges are liked when they shouldn't be)
-- [ ] Clean up detail college page.
+- Clean up detail college page:
+  -[X] Clean up appearance.
+  -[ ] Add other details including description, population, cost, etc.

 ## Walkthrough week 1 progress
 ![Walkthrough](walkthrough.gif)